Protection of Minors Policy

 In all cases, the programs involving minors on campus, whether conducted by the University or an external entity, must include appropriate adult supervision to provide for their safety.

-Departments may establish more protective-for minors procedures than those included in this Policy, if desired.
+Departments may establish more protective-for-minors procedures than those included in this Policy if desired.

-The department head of any employee, student, or volunteer who works in a program that allows minors on campus; the members of the Leadership Team; as well as supervisors and Business Managers who supervise an individual with such responsibilities.
+The department head of any employee, student, or regular volunteer who works in a program that allows minors on campus; the members of the Leadership Team; as well as supervisors and Business Managers who supervise an individual with such responsibilities.
 This policy also applies to third-party contractors.
 Non-University organizations and entities that operate programs or activities involving minors on campus must also comply with this policy (see Criminal Background Check Verification Form).

 The University is committed to promoting the safety of students and others who visit our campuses, especially minors.
 This policy describes requirements to engage with minors to promote their protection, while visiting our campus or in a University-related program, and to fulfill our obligations as mandated by law under The California Child Abuse and Neglect Reporting Act (“CANRA”).
+CANRA outlines ways to protect minors while under the supervision of persons providing services to youth.
+CANRA defines the individuals that are considered a “mandated reporter” as well as the steps required to report child abuse/neglect.

-CANRA imposes specific requirements on employers that have regular contact with minors to report suspected child abuse or neglect, including, but not limited to, the following:
+All mandated reporters are required to report suspected child abuse or neglect, including, but not limited to, the following:

 • Physical injury inflicted by other than accidental means